Failed MVNOs

 2) Failure to business model properly and negotiate terms that are based on the business model's ability rather than "instinct" or just trying to get the best deal out of the operator without knowing why or being honest with the host MNO.

 3) Flexibility.
-Take three examples: 1) Virgin mobile business modeled to have 200,000 customers, by which time they had 2 million.
+Take three examples: 1) Virgin mobile business modelled to have 200,000 customers, by which time they had 2 million.
 Three planned to have 1 million users, by which time they had a few tens of thousands.
 If you were a betting person, you would have lost money on these numbers for sure!
 There have been too many MVNO models that lose money as they could not grow quickly enough and continued with MNO penalties, or they could not scale their funding or supply channel quickly enough to handle handset subsidies and shipment...
 Many of these are just outcomes of points 1) and 2) above.

 For more information on why MVNOs fail and succeed, see Latest article RE: Why Europe's MVNO Sing